-A. Students who have been administratively withdrawn must submit a formal request for reenrollment to the VP for Learning Support Office.
+- A. Students who have been administratively withdrawn must submit a formal request for reenrollment to the Office of the VP for Learning Support.
 Students must present evidence that they have satisfied all conditions of reenrollment that were established at the time the administrative withdrawal was instituted.
-Evidence may include, but is not limited to, a formal assessment.
+Evidence may include, but is not limited to, a formal assessment. - B. It is the student's responsibility to arrange for a formal assessment if it is required by the VP for Learning Support.
+The College will furnish a list of area providers to the student. - C. The Office of the VP for Learning Support will submit the evidence to the Student Request for Reenrollment Committee that will evaluate the evidence and render a decision.

-- B. It is the student's responsibility to arrange for a formal assessment if it is required by the VP for Learning Support.
-The College will furnish a list of area providers to the student. - C. The VP for Learning Support Office will submit the evidence to the Student Request for Reenrollment Committee that will evaluate the evidence and render a decision.
-Membership of the Student Request for Reenrollment Committee shall be composed of: the VP for Learning Support, who will Chair the Committee, one (1) representative from Academic Affairs, one (1) representative from Learning Support, one (1) representative from College Security, and one (1) representative appointed by the Student Government Association.
-When needed, designees will be appointed for these positions by the chairperson. - D. A student will be notified in writing of the decision regarding his/her request for reenrollment by the Student Request for Reenrollment Committee. - E. Once the Student Request for Reenrollment Committee determines that a student no longer poses a direct threat to the safety of others the College will no longer exclude the student, or place special conditions on the student's participation in its program.
-As such, the College will provide the proper written notice to the student of this determination, effectively readmitting the student and restoring all his/her attendant privileges, benefits and services, as a student in the College academic program in the status of, and at the academic level attained by the student prior to the determination that he/she was a direct threat.
-In appropriate cases, the College may readmit the student subject to such restrictions as the College deems appropriate to protect the safety of others. - F. If the Student Request for Reenrollment Committee determines that a student continues to pose a direct threat to others, the College may condition the student's future receipt of a benefit or service upon the student's provision of documentation showing that the student is no longer a threat.
-Such evidence may include, but not be limited to, a treatment plan or periodic reports from a qualified professional.
+- D. A student will be notified in writing of the decision regarding his/her request for reenrollment by the Student Request for Reenrollment Committee. - E. Once the Student Request for Reenrollment Committee determines that a student no longer poses a direct threat to the safety of others, the College will no longer exclude the student, or place special conditions on the student's participation in its program.
+Written notice of this determination will be provided to the student.
+In appropriate cases, the College may readmit the student subject to such restrictions as the College deems appropriate to protect the safety of others. - F. If the Student Request for Reenrollment Committee determines that a student continues to pose a direct threat to others, the College will restrict reenrollment until the student can provide documentation that he/she is no longer a threat.
+Such documentation may include but not be limited to a treatment plan or periodic reports from a qualified professional.
 The College will not, however, condition the provision of a benefit or service upon a showing by a student that he/she has eliminated behaviors that are a manifestation of a disability, unless such behavior significantly contributed to the direct threat. - G. If the request for reenrollment is denied, the Student Request for Reenrollment Committee may stipulate when the student can next request consideration of reenrollment to the Committee and under what conditions.